codeguy/php-the-right-way/pages/The-Basics.md

 #### Single quotes

 Single quotes are the simplest way to define a string and are often the quickest.
-Their speed stems from PHP not parsing the string (doesn't parse for variables).
-They're best suited for:
+Their speed stems from PHP not parsing the string (does not parse for variables).
+They are best suited for:

 - Strings that do not need to be parsed
 - Writing of a variable into plain text